NavyaG-lab/Tech-writer/data-users/FAQs/dataset-series.md

 ## How can I change the primary key?

 You may have realised that the primary key assigned to a field in your dataset is not unique and needs to be changed.
 To do so, you can remove the flag `isPrimaryKey = true` from the `DatasetSeriesAttribute` corresponding to this field in the `contractSchema` of the `DatasetSeriesContract`.
 For more information on primary keys, refer to the documentation on [Dataset series](https://github.com/nubank/data-platform-docs/blob/e17ce316f92d0fb5078325387e3d007119bdabad/data-users/etl_users/dataset_series.md#rename-attributes).

+## Missing specific records in the Dataset series

+This case assumes that the issue you have at hand is not due to [missing partial data of an append](#missing-partial-data-of-an-append-in-the-dataset-series) neither due to [missing all data of an append](#missing-all-data-of-an-append-in-the-dataset-series) i.e. this is not a schema nor a deduplication problem.
+For such cases, please make sure you get a hold of the following data:
+- The series name.
+- The name of the service that produced the lost message.
+- The date of when the missing message was produced to the ETL
+- The CID of the `:out-message` to `:topic "EVENT-TO-ETL"` of your lost message.
+- The `shard` on which this message was produced.

+Please reach out to data-infra in `#data-help` slack channel for support and share the data above as part of your request.